-Diluted Materials and Cocktail Mixtures: A dilution, created and used entirely during one application, does not require the creation of an inventory page.
-If any dilution remains for intended use at a later date, the PI must create a new inventory page, as it is considered a "new product" and dilution.
+Diluted Materials and Cocktail Mixtures: A dilution, created and used entirely during one application, does not require the creation of a Use Log.
+If any dilution remains for intended use at a later date, the PI must fill in a Use Log, as it is considered a "new product" and dilution.

 Waste: A dilution, created and not used in its entirety in one application, is considered waste if there are no plans to use the material at a later date.
-The PI must create a new Receipt and Use Log for each separate waste dilution.
-Waste dilutions may not be combined into a single waste bottle.
+Waste dilutions may not be combined into a single waste container.
+Each dilution container must be disposed of through a Reverse Distributor.

-Empty drug containers may be discarded after defacing the manufacturer's label.
-Click here for disposal instructions.
+Empty drug containers must be defaced and may be discarded after defacing the manufacturer's label.
+Refer to the UCF Environmental Management Program on the EHS website for disposal instructions on empty containers.